The Six-Month Sprint: What Clean Energy Developers Must Do Before July 4

 January 14, 2026: Virginia General Assembly session opens.
 Battery storage mandate bills return after previous vetoes.
 If they pass, Virginia becomes a more attractive storage market.

-January 19, 2026: PJM must submit its co-location report to FERC, including proposals to expedite generating capacity additions.
-This could affect interconnection timelines for wind and solar in the PJM footprint.
+January 19, 2026: PJM must submit its co-location report to FERC, addressing reliability of co-located large loads such as data centers paired with on-site generation, and including proposals to expedite interconnection of shovel-ready generation.
+This could affect interconnection timelines for wind and solar seeking co-location in the PJM footprint.

 Q1 2026: Treasury expected to release detailed FEOC guidance.
 This will clarify the most uncertain aspects of material assistance thresholds and enforcement posture.